DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/extra data - full reference.md

 **Used on:** REFR[LIGH]

 A list of water plane references that reflect this light.
+Displayed in the "Reflected by" tab on the Reference dialog, when that tab is present.

+Refs must be persistent in order to reflect or refract other refs.
+Non-persistent refs will not be added to the dynamically-computed `ExtraWaterLightRefs`.

+The CK warns if an Actor has this extra-data.
+(Message varies depending on whether the actor is "Actor is reflected by placeable water.")

 #### `ExtraRoomRefData` (`XRMR+LNAM?+INAM?+XLRM[]`)